Dharma Refuge

 Contact

-We'll keep you posted on programs, retreats and all-around good stuff! :)
+We'll keep you posted on programs, retreats, and all-around good stuff! :)

 Dharma Refuge is located at Covenant United Methodist Church (2nd Floor, parking in the rear lot behind the church.
 Elevator off the lobby at the rear door.)
+1124 Culver Rd, Rochester, NY 14609

-Copyright 2023 Dharma Refuge; Dharma Refuge is a 501 (c) (3) nonprofit corporation.
+Copyright 2025 Dharma Refuge; Dharma Refuge is a 501 (c) (3) nonprofit corporation.

 • Home